-Oral bronchodilators are medicines that are used to treat breathing problems in people with asthma and other lung-related problems such as chronic obstructive pulmonary disease (COPD).
+Bronchodilators are medicines that are used to treat breathing problems in people with asthma and other lung diseases such as chronic obstructive pulmonary disease (COPD) and asthma.
 They help to relieve symptoms such as coughing, wheezing and shortness of breath.

 There are two types (groups) of oral bronchodilators available to prescribe in the UK.
 These are: